Is your turtle losing color? Most of the time this is not only normal but natural. And sometimes it is the result of a few big, big mistakes!

 There are two types of discoloration that generally occur with turtles; the transition from bright greens and yellows to darker shades, and the fading of all color.
 Most of the time the former is natural and inevitable, whereas the latter sometimes suggests a problem.

 In this short article, I am going to show you how you can easily identify healthy and unhealthy turtle discoloration.
+Below is an example of an older turtle that is losing some color in it’s shell.
+While this is due to old age, it can also be caused by bleaching of the sun or a light bulb in your tank.

 Do Turtles’ Shells Change Color?